Home / General Contractor / Simi Valley, CA

 2. Look for design-build

-Any serious contractor should be able to show you exactly what your finished project will look like before demolition begins.
+Any serious Simi Valley contractor should be able to show you exactly what your finished project will look like before demolition begins.
 If they can’t, they’re guessing — and you’re taking the risk.

 4. Get a detailed, line-item estimate